superfx64/mkc-tourney-scraping/README.md

 # mkc-tourney-scraping
-script to scrape mkc team logos in mkc tournaments
+This is a script which scrapes mkc team logos based on the tournament

+This is a bunch of spaghetti code done in like 20 minutes.
+The code looks ugly but it does its job.

+`pip install -r ./requirements.txt`
+`python app.py`